Community Grants

 * If your organization has not previously received a grant from the Davie Community Foundation, completion of an approved grant workshop is required before applying.

-awarded in Community Grants in 2025!
+awarded in Round 1 of Community Grants in 2026!

 Community Grant Recipients